· Lincoln J Bicalho · Development · 20 min read

 {

-// Check session first (fastest)
+// WHY: Check session first - it's the fastest option

 var sessionToken = context.Session.GetString("auth_token");